Polo-Marie/Election_Analysis/README.md

 ![](Election_photos/election_file_script.png)

-As the easiest, *quickest*, and most scalable method to obtain rapid reading and results of ANY election, this method is sure to be a promising one.
+As the easiest, *quickest*, and most scalable method to obtain rapid reading and results of ANY election, through a proper .cvs information format and through accurate pathways of the reader and writer files to the script, this method is sure to be a promising one.

 Happy Election Counting!